michaeldcastillo/burger-app/README.md

 Technologies used in this app include the following:

 * JavaScript - As a "full-stack" programming language (w/jQuery library)
+* Handlebars.js - Node package used for HTML templating
 * Node.js - JavaScript runtime
 * mysql (package) - Node package used to interface with the database
 * MySQL (database) - Relational Database Management System (RDMS) administered using MySQL Workbench